Code of Practice for the Private Keeping of Dogs

 Recommended best practice

-Choose a breed/type most suitable to your lifestyle and circumstances.
+Choose a breed or type most suitable to your lifestyle and circumstances.
 When selecting a new dog the following factors should be considered:

-- known breed problems e.g. breed associated genetic disorders that may develop later in life, ensure parents have been tested for such disorders where possible;
+- known breed problems such as, breed associated genetic disorders that may develop later in life — ensure parents have been tested for such disorders where possible

-- exercise requirements for the breed/ type of dog (often corresponds to dog 'type' rather than size i.e. hunting or working breeds generally have greater exercise requirements regardless of size);
+- exercise requirements for the breed or type of dog (often corresponds to dog 'type' rather than size — hunting or working breeds generally have greater exercise requirements regardless of size)

-- ease of training and skills of owner/ handler;
+- ease of training and skills of owner or handler

 Dogs should be de-sexed from 8 weeks of age by a veterinarian to prevent